yaroslav-gwit/HosterCore/README.md

 My entire perspective on virtualization completely changed when I stumbled upon FreeBSD and bhyve.
 The potential of combining FreeBSD, bhyve, pf, and ZFS became abundantly clear to me.
 However, as I explored existing solutions like `vm-bhyve` and `CBSD`, I couldn't help but feel that they didn't quite match up to my expectations.
 It was this realization that inspired me to embark on a journey to create `Hoster` — a platform that seamlessly integrates bhyve, PF, and ZFS into a powerful virtualization solution.
 You can effortlessly deploy `Hoster` on any hardware, keeping RAM and CPU usage to a minimum.
 Give it a try and let me know your thoughts.
 Your input fuels our continuous project improvements.
 </br>

-## Leveraging Nebula for Scalable Hoster Networks
+## Leveraging modern SD-WAN and VPN technologies for scalable `Hoster` networks

-Have you considered utilizing Nebula, a powerful VPN and networking overlay technology, to achieve seamless VM network routing across diverse locations such as cities, data centers, and even continents?
-Nebula presents an excellent solution for this purpose.
-It boasts numerous benefits, foremost among them being its simplicity and ease of deployment.
-Upon installation, Nebula automatically discovers other nodes within the network, establishing secure, point-to-point connections effortlessly.
-Consequently, complex network topologies, routing protocols, and VPN configurations become a thing of the past as Nebula efficiently handles them on your behalf.
-It truly works like magic.

-Another compelling feature of Nebula lies in its scalability.
-With the ability to handle thousands of nodes, Nebula proves to be an ideal choice for large-scale deployments.
-To further enhance this capability, I have developed a separate REST API server that streamlines the process of joining your `Hoster` nodes into a unified network.
-In just a matter of seconds, you can establish point-to-point connections wherever possible, create failover channels, and enable automatic internal VM networks routing.

-By coupling Nebula's and PF's capabilities, you can achieve robust and scalable networking for your `Hoster` nodes, making it easier than ever to manage and control your infrastructure across diverse locations.
+`Hoster` supports a variety of overlay network technologies like ZeroTier, Nebula, WireGuard, IPSec, OpenVPN, etc. Essentially anything FreeBSD supports `Hoster` has the ability to work with it.
+Check our documentation for the specific instructions on the tech stack of your own choice.

 ## Are there any plans to develop a WebUI?

 Yes, part of the project roadmap includes the development of a WebUI.
 The WebUI will serve as a user-friendly interface to interact with the system and control multiple hoster nodes simultaneously.
 While currently not the highest priority due to time constraints, I am open to exploring this feature further with increased community engagement and potential investment.

 Our paying customers already have access to an early version of the WebUI, that looks like this:
 ![Hoster Core WebUI 1](https://github.com/yaroslav-gwit/HosterCore/raw/main/screenshots/hoster-web-ui-1.png)